Żabno: History

 In the 19th century Żabno remained a small town, which in 1906 received a rail connection with Tarnów, due to a secondary-importance line from Tarnów to Szczucin.
 First local industrial facility was a brick making factory which opened in 1905.
 In the early 20th century the town began a slow process of development, which was stopped by World War I, when the frontline for several months remained along the Dunajec river, which brought widespread destruction.
 In the Second Polish Republic, Żabno belonged to Kraków Voivodeship.
 The town suffered greatly in the 1934 flood in Poland.

 During World War II it was occupied by Germany and around 2,000 people were sent to a work in labor camps in Germany.
 30 people were sent to a concentration camp during the war out of which only 4 returned. Żabno's Jewish community perished in the Holocaust.

 From 1975 to 1998, it was administratively located in the Tarnów Voivodeship.

 Modern Żabno

-The latest Census on December 31, 2006, gave the population as 4262 inhabitants.
+The Census on December 31, 2006, gave the population as 4262 inhabitants.
 Currently Żabno is a town with a small-scale industrial capacity.
 Local industry mainly consists of metalworks and window manufacturing.
-The Tarnów-Szczucin railway runs through the town.
-There also is a provincial road nr.
-973 to Tarnów. Żabno is home to a sports club Polan.
+The Tarnów-Szczucin railway runs through the town, as does a provincial road, No. 973, to Tarnów. Żabno is home to a sports club Polan.